muratk3n/thirdwave/en/2020/06/10-myths-israel.md

 <a name='madonna'/>

+Myth: The Jews Were a People Without Land

+The claim .. is that Palestine was a land without people, goes hand in hand with the claim that the Jews were a people without a land...

 The myth insists that the Jews who arrived in 1882 were the descendants of the Jews expelled by the Romans around 70 CE.
 The counterargument questions this genealogical connection.
 Quite a hefty